dangtom700/StudyApp/data/PDF index.md

 77. fluid mechanics basic concepts and principles
 78. fluid mechanics basic concepts and principles 2
 79. foundation of data science with Python
-80. foundations of library and information science
+80. foundation of library and information science
 81. fundamentals of fluid mechanics for scientist and engineer
 82. fundamentals of matedata management succeed data information and knowledge management
 83. fundamentals of microelectronics
-84. game audio fundamentals an Introduction to the theory planning and practice of soundscape creation for games
+84. game audio fundamentals an introduction to the theory planning and practice of soundscape creation for games
 85. game backend development with Microsoft Azure and PlayFab
 86. game design deep dive trading and collectible card games
 87. game design tools cognitive psychological and practical approach